Behruzbek044/OSProject/README.md

 **freepg**:

-  - Node of linked lists of pages (max = 15) present in the main memory and the swap space.
+  - This is a node for linked lists of pages (up to 15) that are present in both the main memory and the swap space.
     ```c
     struct freepg {
       char *va;